Oscarl214/TravelJournal/README.md

 When Accessed:

-Can view all locations I have been to.
+Can view all countries I have been to.

 ## Contributors